PrestaShop/prestashop-specs/back-office/multistoregeneralspecs.md

 The options listed in this drop-down are:
 - All shops with a link to select it as context
-- The shop groups names with a link to select the group as context
+- The shop groups names (if the group contains at least a shop) with a link to select the group as context
 - The shop names with a link to select the shop as context

 The colors of each shop and group are displayed before each option.<br/>